Tonisko/ETS2_Tracker/README.md

 * Tracker is standalone file - no need to install anything

 ## How to use it?
-1. Download latest release of EXE tracker
+1. Download latest release of EXE tracker - can be found on Discord server below
 2. Download and install latest release of [ETCARS plugin](https://etcars.jammerxd.com/)
 3. Launch tracker, follow the instructions for first logging in
 4. Launch game, click "OK" on SDK features (before selecting profile)